-Receiving a wedding gift and sending a than you note go hand in hand and not to show appreciation of a gift is totally rude and inconsiderate.
+Receiving a wedding gift and sending a thank you note go hand in hand and not to show appreciation of a gift is totally rude and inconsiderate.
 Sending personalised thank you notes to your gift bearers is your opportunity to show them how much you appreciate their kind gesture.

 If you thought the stress was over once you said “I do”, forget it.
 As much as the idea of ripping open tons of presents when you come back from your honeymoon sounds fantastic, you’ll soon step back to reality when you realise just how many thank you notes you have to write.
 If you follow these tips, then the task won’t seem quite so daunting.

 Do yourself a favour and make sure that you have saved a copy of the guest list that you made way back when you sent out the invitations and have it close to hand as you open the presents.
 Enter what present you received by the guest’s name this way you have an instant list.

 Set up a designated work station at home somewhere comfortable.

 Buy yourself some ready printed thank you notes or get some printed with your monogram, to flaunt your new wedded status.